-The required yard in an I-1 district shall be properly landscaped where said yard abuts any public street right-of-way, but shall not preclude the same required yard from being used for parking.
+The required yard in an I-1 district shall be properly landscaped where said yard abuts any public street right-ofway, but shall not preclude the same required yard from being used for parking.
 Natural landscaping may be counted towards this requirement.
-The Planning Commission shall review a detailed landscaping plan and make a recommendation to the Travelers Rest Zoning Administration prior to a building permit being issued.
+The Planning Director shall review a detailed landscaping plan and approve prior to a building permit being issued.

-Section 5:9 Planned Development District
+5:9 Planned Development District.